cristeigabriel/ruvi-csgo-linux-full/README.md

 #

-is a **GNU/Linux** only CS:GO cheat that aims to be as simple as possible,
+Ruvi is a **GNU/Linux** only CS:GO cheat that aims to be as simple as possible,
 while keeping the amount of features available at the highest possible level.
-It's mainly designed for beginners looking for a starting point in their hacking journey.

 #